oms9/CS301-Project8/README.md

 This is a good approach because perceptrons by nature are exceptional at recognizing patterns, even discovering patterns that human trainers and supervisors did not even know existed in the data.

-This is more useful than simple binary classification using a binary tree or trying to linearly separate the data because it is more flexible and pattern driven rather than being a threshhold game where
+This is more useful than simple binary classification using a binary tree or trying to linearly separate the data because it is more flexible and pattern driven rather than being a threshhold game where:

 ```
 if  numbers  >= x: class a